stuycs-gh-classrooms/nxtm-p03-pd09-uhhh/README.md

 ## Phase 0: Force Selection, Analysis & Plan
 ----------

-#### Custom Force: Tension
+#### Custom Force: Centriputal force

 ### Custom Force Formula
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)

-Tension = mg/cos(theta) where m is the mass, g is gravity, and theta is the angle created between the vertical line and the string itself.
+Force = mv^2/r where m is mass, v is the velocity and r is the distance between the orbs.
 ### Custom Force Breakdown
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
 Gravity and mass.